 - She can move food into her mouth and swallow it

-Start out with a thin, smoothly pureed, iron-rich food such as pureed meat or iron-fortified infant cereal.
-Next, try a single pureed veggie, such as green beans or carrots.
-If the puree is too thick, add a little breastmilk or iron-fortified formula to thin it out.
+Start out with a thin, smoothly pureed, iron-rich food such as pureed meat, beans or iron-fortified infant cereal.
+Next, try a single pureed vegetable such as green beans or carrots.
+If the puree is too thick, add a little water, breastmilk or iron-fortified formula to thin it out.

-As your baby gets more experience with solid foods, the next step will be to transition to more advanced textures, like thicker purees and then mashed foods.
-Avocados, sweet potatoes and bananas are all great options for mashing.
+As your baby gets more experience with solid foods, the next step in the baby food progression will be to transition to more advanced textures, like thicker purees and then mashed foods.
 Every baby develops at her own pace, so pay attention to how your baby handles it when you introduce a new food texture.